Here is the Touring Submission Form for teams seeking support.

 |Volunteering on TUC administrative and/or activities committees (events, social, development, administrative, field cleanup)||3|

 |Raising awareness of TUC (the TUC logo has to be a minimum 3” x 3” in size, on a visible part of the t-shirts or shorts that are worn by the players in tournaments.) *Mandatory*||*10 pts for team

 |Volunteer Position on TUC Board of Directors or other Committees (up to 15 points per month)||2|

 So how can you redeem those points?
 Teams work with our Touring Committee by tracking and submitting their hours on a regular basis.
 TUC resources (fields) are worth certain point values (read further).
-Points may only be used once, whether to redeem resources or at the TUC shop.
+Points may only be used once.

 TUC will focus its touring support on training fields, which is a top priority for touring teams.
 The support will be primarily for summer fields, but fall fields will be considered based on budget and hours accrued.

 TUC will classify Sports Fields into categories: “A”, “B”, and “C” class fields to rank its fields according to point value.
 Touring teams can apply for a “class” of field, based on the quantity and type of volunteer hours (or points) they think they will achieve.
 Below is a table outlining the rating details and the credits required to purchase a training field for the summer season.

 |A||Regulation size, good condition, best location available||400 pts||n/a|

 |B||Undersized, average condition, average location||300 pts||600 pts|